webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Running-the-Cypher-system.md

 > - Manifest cyphers can take any form.
 Just make them appropriate to the genre.

 >[!tip]
->Cyphers teach GMs to design different kinds of scenarios—ones in which the whole adventure isn’t wrecked if a player has something that can solve a single problem (defeat a foe, read a mind, bypass a barrier, or whatever).
+>Cyphers teach GMs to design different kinds of scenarios ones in which the whole adventure isn’t wrecked if a player has something that can solve a single problem (defeat a foe, read a mind, bypass a barrier, or whatever).
 There should always be more to the adventure than one linchpin encounter, obstacle, foe, or secret.
 >
 >It’s all right if players think of cyphers (especially manifest cyphers) as equipment or treasure.
 You should choose points in the course of the story that are appropriate for awarding subtle cyphers, especially if the PCs aren’t at their full capacity.

-### Artifacts
+## Artifacts
 In terms of the narrative, artifacts are a lot like cyphers, except that most are not one-use items.
 Mechanically, they serve a very different purpose.
 It’s assumed that characters are exploring with some cyphers at their disposal.
 Artifacts, however, are added abilities that make characters broader, deeper, and often more powerful.
 They aren’t assumed—they’re extra.

 The powers granted by artifacts are more like the abilities gained from a character’s type or focus in that they change the way the PC is played overall.
 The difference between an artifact and a type or focus ability is that almost all artifacts are temporary.
 They last longer than cyphers do, but because they have a depletion roll, any use could be their last.